kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

 Grub provides a "computed aperture function" for machines and humans to "see" a website without needing to navigate to the site directly.
 Many people can "see" a taxi *in mind* when someone says the word *taxi* to them.
 The ancients thought people had internal sense organs which "saw" these things that were not real.

 Here's an old sketch of how they thought this worked:

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">

+## Competition
 Google provides this function, but does so for all data they have crawled.
 A machine or human using Grub will receive similar imagery using search queries like "robot hand", given the system has been able to view a few pages on robot hands.
+This keeps things simple and secure.

-This image fragment was created with Grub:
+Here's an image fragment created with Grub:

 <img src="https://github.com/kordless/grub-2.0/blob/main/docs/h2ssme1AjSKfObij3DMZyQ2.jpg?raw=true" width="500">

 When Grub is given a URL, it may return one or more images and/or word indexes.
-Images may be queried by time or relatedness.
+Images may be queried in Solr later by time or relatedness function.

 This may be useful for testing or training machine learning models or providing search features to users.